The fastest series for $1/\pi$ due to Ramanujan. Proofs from modular polynomials: Modular equations in Russell form

-where $n$ and $d$ are respectively the numerator and denominator of the fraction after we have simplified it.
-Then, if we let $h=4/d$, there exists a polynomial $P(u,v)$ of degree $(p+1)/2$ in $u$ and $v$ such that $P(u,v)=0$. \end{conjecture} The fact that we know the degree of $P(u,v)$ allows easily to find that polynomial, and the procedure below does it automatically.
-Our procedure \texttt{modeq(lev, p)} uses the Theorems \ref{teo-1}, \ref{teo-2}, and Conjecture \ref{conj}, and so it works when the level \texttt{lev} is equal to $4,3$ or $2$ and the degree \texttt{p} of the transformation is a prime number.
+where $N$ and $D$ are respectively the numerator and denominator of the fraction after we have simplified it, and let $h=4/D$, we have observed experimentally that there exists a polynomial $P(u,v)$ of degree $(p+1)/2$ in $u$ and $v$ such that $P(u,v)=0$. \rm Anyway, when we find such a polynomial is sure that it is correct.